-- Fully automatic (F) runs (no human input in the loop): System takes official query as input and produced result without any human intervention.
+- Fully automatic (F) runs (no human input in the loop): A System takes official query as input and generates results without any human intervention.

 - Manually-assisted (M) runs: where a human can formulate the initial query based on topic and query interface, not on knowledge of collection or search results.

-Then system takes the formulated query as input and produces result without further human intervention.
+Then the system takes the formulated query as input and generates results without further human intervention.

-information as a feedback to the system to produce a new set of results.
+information as a feedback to the system to generate a new set of results.
 This feedback loop is strictly permitted ONLY up to 3 iterations.

 An extra 1 (Novelty) run type (N) is allowed to be submitted within the main task.
 The goal of this run is to encourage systems to submit